shaidyadvice/shaidyadvice.github.io/dfs-work.md

 ---
 I’m one of the most successful current Daily Fantasy Sports (DFS) players in the world.
 I first got introduced to DFS in 2019, seeing it as a fun puzzle to solve.
 I like that it’s always changing as new players enter the space, new tools become available, and new strategies emerge.

-I’ve become known for a <a href="#portfolio-management">portfolio and risk-management</a> focused approach to DFS.
+I’ve become known for a <a href="#portfolio-optimization">portfolio and risk-management</a> focused approach to DFS.
 The best way to help other players adopt this approach is to offer access to my portfolio optimization algorithm.
 This is the algorithm that I use to enter a diverse portfolio of lineups while still achieving a high ROI across sports.
 (Why should you trust me?
 Check out [About Me](/about-me/) for some of my accomplishments.)

 Below you’ll find a list of the tools I’m currently partnered with to prove access to my portfolio optimization algorithm.